 Do not give your husband the good ole “he’s in a better place” bullshit.
 They will hear that enough from well-meaning people who don’t know what else to say.
 Because the truth of the matter is “The pain doesn’t go away.
 You just make room for it.”
-Yep.
-I straight up quoted “The Walking Dead.”
 It may sound cliché but is the utter truth.
 Time heals shit.
 You will never get over the loss, you simply learn to, as Andrea said “Make room for it.”
 It’s death.
 It’s an ending.
 There is no bright side and you have to learn that this person is gone.
 Forever.
 This isn’t going to be easy, but you can get through it.

-Empathy This is a tricky one because you can’t let your empathy get in the way of your own grieving process but you can’t make it all about yourself either.
-You don’t be over sympathetic and act like you totally know what they are going through (unless you do of course).
+This is one is tricky because you can’t let your empathy get in the way of your own grieving process but you can’t make it all about yourself either.
+You can’t be over sympathetic and act like you totally know what they are going through (unless you do of course).
 But you don’t want to tell them to suck it up and move on.
 Again, because two people are grieving it is essential that you talk to each other.

-Drama It is very sad to say but death brings out the best and the worst in people.
+It is very sad to say but death brings out the best and the worst in people.
 Be prepared for drama of some sort.
-It may be with family.
-It may be with friends.
-It may be between the two of you.
+It may be with family, friends, or between the two of you.
 But you can almost guarantee there will be drama of some sort, from losing friendships to financial hardships.
 It could be devastating to your relationship if you don’t keep the drama in check.
 Try as hard as possible to keep the drama away.
 But if it happens, be prepared to defend your spouse.